SarahBass/MoonPhase-Astronomy-Astrology-Functions/README.md

 > getFullMoon() Returns a String for Full Moon Date every month

-> getsolarConjunction() Returns a String for Planet Conjunction Dates
+> getPlanetEvent() Returns a String for Planet events

-> getsolarOpposition() Returns a String for Planet Opposition Dates
+> getPlanetEventType() Returns a String for type of event

 -------------